raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 Our [constructive proof]-like approach will be to write a function that takes as its argument a description of a finite-state recognizer, and returns an equivalent formal regular expression in our syntax.
 The approach will be an old one in computer science:

-For any pair of states (_any_ par implies that both states could be the same state) in a finite-state recognizer, we will find all the paths from one to another, and for each path, we can write a regular expression representing that path usiing catenation.
-WHen we have more than one path between them, we can combine them together using alternation.
+For any pair of states (_any_ par implies that both states could be the same state) in a finite-state recognizer, we will find all the paths from one to another, and for each path, we can write a regular expression representing that path using catenation.
+When we have more than one path between them, we can combine them together using alternation.
 We'll explain how quantification comes into that in a moment.

-But if we had such a function, we could apply it to the start state and any accepting states, getting a formal regular expression for the paths from teh start state to each accepting state.
-And if there are mnore than oneaccepting states, we could use alternation to combine the relular expressions into one big regular expression that is equivalent to the finite-state recognizer.
+But if we had such a function, we could apply it to the start state and any accepting states, getting a formal regular expression for the paths from the start state to each accepting state.
+And if there are more than one accepting states, we could use alternation to combine the regular expressions into one big regular expression that is equivalent to the finite-state recognizer.

 ---